 In 2018 RaceTech was successful in securing new contracts with RacingTV (formerly RacingUK) The Racing Partnership formed of the Arena Racing Group and aligned courses, Sky Sports Racing (formerly At The Races) Ascot, Chester, Bangor and Chelmsford.
 This saw RaceTech rapidly expand to provide ten OB trucks and just under 30% rise in staff numbers, to cover over 1500 UK racing fixtures.

 In 2019 RaceTech will provide broadcast facilities at over 1500 fixtures across 59 racecourses supplying HD pictures for terrestrial transmission by ITV Racing and satellite channels Racing TV and Sky Sports Racing.
-Its extensive coverage will capture the world’s premiere Classic, The Investec Derby at Epsom and the Randox Health Grand National at Aintree transmitted globally to 8.5 million viewers.
+Its extensive coverage will capture the world’s premiere Classic, The Investec Derby at Epsom and the Randox Health Grand National at Aintree transmitted to a domestic peak of nearly 10 million viewers.
 Other highlights in the racing calendar include meetings from Ascot, Cheltenham, Chester, Goodwood, Newmarket and York.

 70 Years of RaceTech